writeas/writeas-cli/README.md

-   post     Alias for default action: create post from stdin delete   Delete a post get      Read a raw post add      Add a post locally for easy modification help, h  Shows a list of commands or help for one command
+   post     Alias for default action: create post from stdin delete   Delete a post get      Read a raw post add      Add a post locally help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: